 - Research topics and legislation related to work-related and co-op issues, especially worker cooperatives.

-- Engage in grassroots fundraising.
+- Engage in grassroots fundraising to support cooperative work.

 - Attend staff and SLT meetings and planning sessions, LEAP, Freedom Schools, and other in-house political education.

 - Work with other organizers to carry out the strategic vision of the organization.

 - At least 2 years of demonstrated experience, training or education in direct organizing, base building, program coordination, and in particular labor rights organizing.

 - Self-motivated and skilled at working as part of a team.

 - Willingness to engage in honest, constructive, mindful, and compassionate reciprocal critique of self and work of team members with teams and other staff.